akto-api-security/tests-library/remediation/BYPASS_MINIMUM_PASSWORD_REQUIREMENTS.md

 ```

 Remember, adequate notifications should be provided to the users about the minimum password requirements at the time of registration/password change.

-### Step 3: Regular Audit and Update

-Regularly check and update the password rules as per the latest security standards and practices.
-Always evaluate whether the current minimum password requirements are strong enough to safeguard your users' accounts.

-In addition, encourage users to regularly update their passwords and not to reuse old ones.
-Similarly, you may want to implement a way to enforce password changes every certain period of time, e.g., every 60 or 90 days.